kitt-browser/dev-docs/ChromeApis.md

 `details.processId` is 0 (see above)

-`errorOccured` is not implemented and is always **false**.
+`errorOccurred` is not implemented and is always **false**.

 ## [`chrome.windows`](https://developer.chrome.com/extensions/windows)

 > **WORK IN PROGRESS**.
 Minimal implementation for API coverage.
 The returned `Window` object is hardcoded as follows.
-Mind though, that every iOS application has only one window, so the limitation is technically correct.
-Some form of "virtual windows" UI cocept may be introduced in the future.
+Keep in mind that every iOS application has only one window, so this limitation is technically correct.
+Some form of "virtual windows" may be introduced in the future.

 - `id` : 0
 - `focused` : true